menhera-org/ftth-sip/SPECS.md

 ## Registrations
 ### Downstream client
-- Downstream client need to REGISTER itself to our proxy.
+- Downstream client needs to REGISTER itself to our proxy.
 - We remember that client's contact as the downstream.
 - Authentication is optional.
+- Registration interval is arbitrary, with a minimum of 30 seconds.
+We follow that timer to track registration states.

 ### Registration to the trunk
-- Our proxy also need to REGISTER ourselves to the upstream SIP server.
+- Our proxy also needs to REGISTER ourselves to the upstream SIP server.
 - Request URI of the REGISTER request must be `sip:<trunk domain>`.
 - rport parameter is not permitted.
 - `Contact` header contains: `<sip:(random string)@(trunk interface address)>`.
+- Registration expiration must be set to 3600 seconds.
+Re-REGISTERs happen after the seconds calculated by: `0.4 * <Expires header value on previous 200 OK to REGISTER>`.

 ## Incoming calls from the trunk
 - Remember the `From:` header URIs on incoming calls, and use them as the `To:` headers sent to the trunk on that call.